PuzzelSolutions/SMS/sections/interfaces/smtp.md

 Example:

 	Sender: 	[originator]-[serviceid]@sms.carrot.no
-	Subject: 	SMS message from Intelecom: [originator]
+	Subject: 	SMS message from Puzzel: [originator]
-	Message:	This is a message from Intelecom SMS platform.
+	Message:	This is a message from Puzzel SMS platform.
 User sent: [content]

 ### Limitations